 - In both, the appeal is to abstain rather than to cause another’s fall (Rom 14:1, 21; 1 Cor.
 8:9, 11-13).
 Paul’s plea is for the more mature Christian to consider his weak brethren before himself.

 Corinthians may therefore explain why meat was regarded by some in the church in Rome as “unclean” (koinos) and thus to be avoided.
 The problem in Corinth was not meat per se, but the association of meat with idol worship.
 Most of the available meat in the city has been “sacrificed to idols” (8:1; 10:19).
 The strong “know that there is no such thing as an idol” (8:4), and were able to dine in an idol’s temple (8:10) without misgivings.
-But some of the Gentiles who had been converted from idolatry were still “weak” (8:9) and bound by superstitious beliefs that idols obtained power over them through the meat.
+But some of the Gentiles who had been converted from idolatry were still “weak” (8:9) and bound by superstitious beliefs that meat sacrificed to idols gave idols power over them.
 They ate meat “as a thing offered to an idol” (8:7).

 Back to: Romans Table of Contents